59inu/colavo-salon/README.md

 ---

-Simple CRM app for a beauty salon consisting of two sections, Selector and Cart!
+A simple CRM application for beauty salons.

 ### Quickstart